Cosmetology

 Total Credit Hours — (60)

-Eligibility for Barber License is the capstone for the AAS with Barber Concentration.
+Eligibility for Barber License is the capstone for the Cosmetology AAS in Barbering.

 questions? send me a message